betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsApply.md

 #### Proposed work and impact:

 - What would you do as a BSSw Fellow?
+(1500 - 2000 characters).
+- What technical impact do you foresee from your efforts?
 (1000 - 1500 characters).
-- What impact do you foresee from your efforts?
+- What broader community impact do you foresee from your efforts?
 (1000 - 1500 characters).
 - Which BSSw focus areas and subtopics apply to your proposed work?
+(500 characters).
 Specify all that apply.
 See https://bssw.io for a list of focus areas and subtopics (e.g., Focus Area: Planning; Subtopic: Requirements).

 **Questions must be answered directly in the fields of the online application form.
 Answers provided elsewhere (e.g., GitHub repo) and linked in the application form will not be reviewed.**